visual-framework/vf-core/components/vf-chatbot-modal/README.md

 | Feedback on a query level | Users can assess the AI responses with a thumbs up/thumbs down or optional close/open response fields to give more details. |
 | Category selection | A dropdown in the title bar lets users switch focus areas (e.g LLM version or data source).
 Single or multi-selection variants can be used depending on the use case. |

+### Visual branding elements and content

+The Chatbot branding elements follow EMBL brand guidelines but can be updated to suit your use case.
+For advice on branding updates please contact the EMBL Communications Team.

+Texts shown in the examples are placeholder content.
+Please review and update all wording to fit your your project needs and ensure it meets legal, accessibility and organisational requirements.

 ### Accessibility

 The component targets WCAG 2.1 AA accessibility standard.